 Camiguin is the second smallest province in the country, next to Batanes.
 Its charm lies in its being an unexciting place for people looking for a wild night on the town.
 Even the capital town of Mambajao tends to sleep early at night, with just a videoke pub on Roof Top for those who would want to spend an evening outside of their resorts.

 The island is a perfect eco-tourism destination.
 Beaches, nearby islands, volcanoes, hot and cold springs, waterfalls, and lots of hiking and trekking opportunities.

-On a visit ages ago, I walked around the island, all 64 kilometers of the coastal road, spending the night in resorts in the town I get to by mid-afternoon.
-Only to move out in the morning and continue my walking.
-I spent two nights outside of Mambajao then, and was back in town on the third day.
+On a visit ages ago, I walked around the island, all 64 kilometers of the coastal road, spending the night in resorts in whatever town I am in by end of the day.
+Only to move out in the morning and continue walking – - on to the next town where I would spend another night.
+I spent two nights outside of Mambajao then, and was back in this capital town on the third day.

-On this trip, I rented a multicab to cover as much sights as I could in one day.After picking me up from the resort at 9am, we proceeded to the tourist listed tourist destinations:
+On this latest visit, I rented a multicab to cover as much sights as I could in one day.After picking me up from the resort at 9am, we proceeded to the tourist-listed destinations:

 Ardent Hot Spring is at the foot of the Hibok Hibok volcano, some 3 kilometers from the main road.
 The water is normally at 40 Celsius, making it an ideal overnight swimming destination.
 Accommodations are available within this resort.

 We passed by a very familiar old house, with the same sign “Paradiso” that I saw some 15 years ago.
 Apparently, the owner of the old restaurant has maintained the lease on the old house, but now does business nearby, using another business name – - Luna Ristorante Italiano.

 Old Vulcan was next, with the Way of the Cross as a stop.
 There are 300 steps to complete the Via Crucis, but I made do with the first 2 stations.